Execution of pipelines¶

 Prerequisites

-The code below assume that you have already installed ZARP.
+All usage examples in this section assume that you have already installed ZARP.

 -